-This work was started with a 9-rod, 1 pF nitrogen cross capacitor, $C_1$ , as shown in Fig. 1(b).
+This work was started with a 9-rod, 1 pF nitrogen cross capacitor, C_1 , as shown in Fig. 1(b).
 This type of 9-rod cross capacitor can be considered as four conventional 4-rod cross capacitors in parallel.
 It was designed at NIST to increase the capacitance while keeping the capacitor within a manageable length.
 When rod 5 is powered, rods 1, 3, 7, and 9 are connected to the detector while all other rods are grounded.
 Conversely, when rods 2 and 8 are powered together, rods 4 and 6 are connected to the detector while all other rods are grounded.
 All detector rods have guard ends to reduce the fringe effects.
-This cross capacitor was first chosen for frequency dependence study because it has been shown by Lampard and Cutkosky that thin dielectric films uniformly deposited on the electrodes of a cross capacitor do not alter its individual cross capacitances to the first order.
+This cross capacitor was first chosen for frequency-dependence study because it has been shown by Lampard and Cutkosky [8] that thin dielectric films uniformly deposited on the electrodes of a cross capacitor do not alter its individual cross capacitances to the first order.
 However, it was soon realized that the required lead corrections and the associated uncertainties at high frequencies could be significant, because extra wires were required to connect the capacitors in parallel.
-To determine the lead corrections, a comparison was made between $C_1$ and $C{10}$ which has a very small residual inductance, using the 4-terminal pair bridge at NIST.
-At each frequency, the transformer ratio of this bridge was evaluated using our usual method of the permutation of eleven 10 pF capacitors.
-The measured ratio, $C{10}/C_1$ , expressed as relative change from the ratio at 400 Hz is shown in Fig. 2, as a function of frequency from 400 Hz to 20 kHz.
-Also shown in the figure is a least-square fit of the formula $a\omega^2 + b\log\omega + c$ to the experimental results, where the first term accounts for the inductance of the 1 pF cross capacitor, while the second term represents the surface film effects of the 10 pF nitrogen capacitor.
-The results indicate that the cross capacitor has small lead corrections at low frequencies, about $0.03 \times 10^{-6}$ at 1592 Hz, and thus it can serve as a good reference for frequency dependence in the low frequency region.
-The results also show that the frequency dependence due to the electrode surface films of the 10 pF nitrogen ca-
+To determine the lead corrections, a comparison was made between C{I} and C{10} which has a very small residual inductance, using the 4-terminal pair bridge at NIST [10].
+At each frequency, the transformer ratio of this bridge was evaluated using our usual method of the permutation of eleven 10 pF capacitors [9].
+The measured ratio, C{10}/C_1 , expressed as relative change from the ratio at 400 Hz is shown in Fig. 2, as a function of frequency from 400 Hz to 20 kHz.
+Also shown in the figure is a least-squares fit of the formula $a\omega^2 + b\log\omega + c$ to the experimental results, where the first term accounts for the inductance of the 1 pF cross capacitor, while the second term represents the surface film effects of the 10 pF nitrogen-filled cylindrical capacitor.
+The results indicate that the cross capacitor has small lead corrections at low frequencies, about 0.03×10-6 at 1592 Hz, and thus it can serve as a good reference for frequency dependence in the low-frequency region.
+The results also show that the frequency dependence due to the electrode surface films of the 10 pF nitrogen capacitor is about 0.2×10-6 per decade change in frequency, which is much smaller than the uncertainties previously assigned to this source.